 Jasper National Park encourages a movement away from standard lawns to a more natural environment (with native grasses and wildflowers).
-This is especially important in areas outside the Jasper townsite.
-This approach blends nicely with the surrounding landscape, takes little maintenance, discourages wildlife from entering the yard to forage and provides habitat for birds, bees and butterflies.
+This approach blends nicely with the surrounding landscape, can be used to meet Firesmart guidelines, takes little maintenance, discourages wildlife from entering the yard to forage and provides habitat for birds, bees and butterflies.